Gretna Green Wedding Destinations for New York

 We want to compile a list of possible Gretna Green locations for New York - can you help?

 It seems that an in-depth list of possible Gretna Green locations for New York State doesn't yet exist - so we want to create one!
+Update: We're in the process - click here to read what we've compiled so far, and make sure to submit your own below.

 Have you uncovered New Yorkers who seem to have gotten married at a Gretna Green in your research?
 Have you found a couple from outside of New York State that unexpectedly got married inside the state?